pelithne/AKS_Baseline_Deepdive/05-access-management.md

 10) You will be prompted with an authentication window asking which user you want to login with select **Use another account** and supply the username in the **AAD_OPS_FE_UPN** variable and Password from variable **AAD_OPS_FE_PW** And then press **Next**.

 > [!Note]
-> When you authenticate with a user for the first time, you will be prompted to set up Multi-Factor Authentication (MFA).
-Choose authentication option from the drop-down menu, and select phone, supply your phone number, and receive a one-time passcode to authenticate to Azure with your user account.
+> When you authenticate with a user for the first time, you will be prompted by Microsoft Authenticator to set up Multi-Factor Authentication (MFA).
+Choose **"I want to setup a different method"** option from the drop-down menu, and select **Phone**, supply your phone number, and receive a one-time passcode to authenticate to Azure with your user account.

 ![Screenshot](images/ADlogin.jpg)

-11) From the Jumpbox VM download AKS cluster credential.
+1)  From the Jumpbox VM download AKS cluster credential.

 ````bash
 SPOKE_RG=rg-spoke